machikoyasuda/sophiehe.github.io/mediatemple.md

 ### Landing page copy

-I wrote messaging for Media Temple's customer referral and partnership program.
+I ideated and executed on copy for Media Temple's customer referral and partnership program.
 I also managed the thing, but that's another story from a former life.

 ![Landing page copy](affiliateprogram.png)

 ### Banner ads

 I wrote optimized-for-ROI banner ad copy.
-Because $$$$ is important!
+Because $$$$ is important.

 ![Banner ads](mtbannerads.png)